4neesh/DevBlog/src/posts/125_power.md

 The wholesale contracts can be traded in large periods ahead of time to secure the delivery and price of electricity.
 As you may expect, the demand for electricity in a normal household will not be equal at all times.
 The typical 'peak hours' are from 7am until 7pm.
 As a result of the higher demand during these hours, the energy suppliers must increase their orders of electricity during these periods, which can be achieved through a 'peakload' contract.
 The process of matching the specific demand of electricity for all hours of the day is known as 'adding shape'.
 </p>
 <p>
 In the image below, I have used a red line to illustrate how the forecasted demand of electricity can change within a given day.
-We can then see how a supplied can meet that demand with individual baseload and peakload contracts.
+We can then see how a supplier can meet that demand with individual baseload and peakload contracts.
 The outstanding gap between the red line and the blocks can be met with more granular agreements in the market.

 ![Demand of electricity in a day](../../src/images/125_demand.png)
 </p>